Wild River Wilderness

 An aerial view of Wild River Wilderness

-The Wild River Wilderness in New Hampshire is brand new (as a designated wilderness, that is).
+The Wild River Wilderness in New Hampshire is relatively new (as a designated wilderness, that is).
 Congress signed off on the paperwork for this 23,700-acre property in 2006.
 The property was bought and added to the White Mountain National Forest back around 1914.
 Up to that point, big timber companies were busy clear-cutting all the forests in the area.
 A rail line had been built almost the whole length of Wild River and there were logging camps strung out through the valley along its route.
 It wasn't an easy job for the loggers or the logging company: Wild River earned its name the hard way and the rail line and logging camps were getting washed away every few years in the spring and summer snowmelt floods.

 In 1903, some careless campers went fishing at No Ketchum Pond and left their fire unattended.
 With a severe drought going on and the countryside littered with huge piles of logging slash, the resulting fire wiped out nearly everything in the upper reaches of Wild River.
 It was in March of 1914 when the US Forest Service bought 41,000 acres in the area from the Hastings Lumber Company.